fact-project/photon_stream/README.md

 # The FACT Photon-Stream [![Build Status](https://travis-ci.org/fact-project/photon_stream.svg?branch=master)](https://travis-ci.org/fact-project/photon_stream)
 The photon-stream is based on the [single photon extractor](https://github.com/fact-project/single_photon_extractor).
 The events of the FACT Imaging Atmospheric Cherenkov Telecope (IACT) can be represented as a list of lists of arrival times of individual night-sky-background and air-shower photons.
-This list of lists we call the photon-stream.
+We call this list of lists the photon-stream.

 ## Install
 ```bash